ervandew/eclim/src/doc/content/vim/cheatsheet.rst

   Currently cvs, subversion, mercurial, and git are supported by the following commands where applicable.

-- :ref:`:VcsAnnotate` -
-  Toggles annotation of the currently versioned file using vim signs.
 - :ref:`:VcsInfo` - Echos vcs info about the current versioned file.
 - :ref:`:VcsLog` - Opens a buffer with log information for the current file.
 - :ref:`:VcsDiff` [revision] -